Colours (Blue album): Promotion

 The album's lead single "King of the World" premiered on 20 January 2015.
-In March and April 2015, Blue embarked on the 16-date Colours of Blue Tour, where they performed the entire album live, while also updaitng some of their back catalogue to include elements of the soul-pop genre which appears on Colours.
+In March and April 2015, Blue embarked on the 16-date Colours of Blue Tour, where they performed the entire album live, while also updating some of their back catalogue to include elements of the soul-pop genre which appears on Colours.
 The tour began with a show in Portsmouth on March 21, and concluded in Leicester on April 9.